 Curious about following the world's best diet, while eating delicious food and never feeling hungry?
-In today's post, we dig into two important questions: What is the Mediterranean diet?
-And, how to follow it?
+There are many reasons the US News and World Report recently selected the Mediterranean diet as #1 among the 40+ diets they examined.
+In today's post, we dig into this important question: What is the Mediterranean diet and how to follow it?

-What is the Mediterranean Diet?
+What is the Mediterranean diet?

 Very simply put the Mediterranean diet is a way of eating based on the traditional foods and eating patterns of the people and countries surrounding the Mediterranean Sea.

-The Mediterranean diet, as the pyramid below highlights, focuses more on fruits, veggies, whole grains, beans, nuts, and legumes (very base of the pyramid); lean proteins from fish and poultry; good fats from olive oil; and some dairy–while consuming sweets and red meats on fewer occasions (top of the pyramid)
+As the pyramid below highlights, this Mediterranean way of eating focuses at the base of the pyramid, featuring more on fruits, vegetables, whole grains, beans, nuts and legumes.
+The top of the pyramid focuses on lean proteins from fish and poultry, good fats from olive oil, and some dairy, while consuming sweets and red meats on fewer occasions.